 The meaning of the words Yin and Yang were expanded with time to encompass a wider gamut of phenomena, and the words eventually became concepts useful to describe almost everything.
 Nature is described as being the result of the interaction of two forces, Yin and Yang, which have four basic characteristics that every Taijiquan (Tai Chi) student should be aware of:

 Just as there’s no day without night, and no shadow without light, there can be no Yin without Yang and vice-versa.
 It is impossible to separate them: if you were to break down a pair of yin and yang things, two new pairs would appear.
 Take a lake for example: one could say t is yin because it’s made of water only, but the surface would be yang and the depths would be yin, then.
 There is no monopole.
+The most known application of this idea in Taijiquan (Tai Chi) regards avoiding the mistake of double weight, but Taijiquan (Tai Chi) applies this in many levels: there’s always Yin inside the Yang, and Yang inside the Yin.

 Yin and Yang alternate in time – as one is growing, the other one is lessening.
 Imagine day and night as being made of so much light and so much darkness.
 Now, at 6am, there’s 50% of each, and as time passes Yang grows and Yin lessens, until we get to noon.
+This is very evident in Taijiquan (Tai Chi) movement, and in the in the constant alternation of Qi coming in and going out promoted by Taijiquan (Tai Chi).

 This brings us to the subject of how to apply the Yin and Yang concept to our bodies.
 When Taijiquan (Tai Chi) was created, this knowledge had already been established for more than two thousand years by Chinese Medicine.